Anamt761/Personality-Code/README.md

 - Transformers: For fine-tuning pre-trained models
 - Gensim: For Word2Vec and GloVe embeddings
 - sentence-transformers: For advanced BERT sentence embeddings

-- Embeddings Used
--
-Word2Vec: Pre-trained word vectors for semantic understanding.
+- Word2Vec: Pre-trained word vectors for semantic understanding.

-GloVe: Global Vectors for word representation.
+- GloVe: Global Vectors for word representation.

-Sentence Embeddings: A transformer-based model for sentence embeddings using sentence-transformers.
+- Sentence Embeddings: A transformer-based model for sentence embeddings using sentence-transformers.

 **5. Run the Notebook**
 Launch Notebook and open the Openness_Personality_Trait_NS.ipynb file